Cray-HPE/docs-csm/operations/network/external_dns/External_DNS_Failing_to_Discover_Services_Workaround.md

     sysmgmt-health   cray-sysmgmt-health-prometheus    [services/services-gateway]    [prometheus.SYSTEM_DOMAIN_NAME]                            2d16h
     ```

-2. Inspect the VirtualService object\(s\) to learn the destination service and port.
+1. Inspect the `VirtualService` objects to learn the destination service and port.

-    Use the NAME value returned in the previous step.
-The following example is for the cray-sysmgmt-health-prometheus service.
+    Use the `NAME` value returned in the previous step.
+The following example is for the `cray-sysmgmt-health-prometheus` service.

     ```bash
-    ncn-w001# kubectl get vs -n sysmgmt-health cray-sysmgmt-health-prometheus -o yaml
+    ncn-mw# kubectl get vs -n sysmgmt-health cray-sysmgmt-health-prometheus -o yaml
+    ```

+    Example output:

+    ```yaml
     apiVersion: networking.istio.io/v1beta1
     kind: VirtualService
     metadata: